lemrey/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 *Required action*:

 * Implement a translation for each errno set by the Modem library.
-  If it overlaps with your OS' errnos, the translation is not needed.
+  If it overlaps with errnos of your OS, the translation is not needed.

 nrf_modem_os_application_irq_set()
 ==================================

 This function is called by the Modem library when the library wants to set a pending IRQ on the low priority scheduling IRQ of the Modem library.
+See :ref:`application_interrupt` for more information.

 *Required action*: